 B. Once a student has been accused of a violation, the Administrative Officer seeks documentation, testimony and information that is relevant to the alleged violation.
 The Administrative Officer determines the relevance of information presented.

-D. Notification: A student who is accused of a violation of the code will be notified in writing by an Administrative Officer of the College prior to the Judicial Hearing.
-The letter will inform the student of the response necessary, which may include attendance at a Judicial Hearing held by the College
+D. Notification: A student who is accused of a violation of the code may be informed verbally but will also receive notification in writing by an Administrative Officer of the College prior to the Judicial Hearing.
+The letter will inform the student of the response necessary, which may include attendance at a Disciplinary Hearing held by the College

 E. Disciplinary Standard - The standard for decision making is whether it is more likely than not, based on the available information, that the accused student committed the alleged violation(s).
-The assigned Administrative Officer or the Student Disciplinary Committee reviews available information, conducts a hearing and reaches a finding as to whether the person is “responsible” or is "not responsible” for committing the alleged violation.
+The assigned Administrative Officer, the Student Disciplinary Committee or Peer Review Board reviews available information, conducts a hearing and reaches a finding as to whether the person is “responsible” or is "not responsible” for committing the alleged violation.